Omnistac/zedux/README.md

 )
 ```

-- meta chains and standard meta types for some sick optimizations
+- Meta chains and standard meta types that allow store composition and some sick optimizations.

 ```javascript
 import { metaTypes } from 'zedux'